LiamCiallis/an-ait-idir/README.md

 # soundscape
-Project generating the soundscape of a surrounding environment.
+Project generating a realtime interpretation of the soundscape of a surrounding environment.
+Currently in a number of different forms, the intention is to migrate all code into pd files.